Strong Coresets for k-Median and Subspace Approximation: Goodbye Dimension: Dimensionality Reduction

 Suppose we replace the last column $v$ of $B$ with a vector $v'$ for which $v_i = (1 \pm \epsilon)v'_i$ for all $i \in [n]$.
 Then (\ref{eqn:guaranteeChanged}) continues to hold with $\epsilon$ replaced with $O(\epsilon)$. \end{lemma} \begin{proof} Notice that this operation changes $\|B-BIPI^T\|_{p,2}^p$ by at most a $(1+O(\epsilon))$ factor for constant $p$, since each row changes by at most this factor.
 Letting $B'$ denote the new matrix, we have

 and rescaling $\epsilon$ by a constant factor gives the desired guarantee. \end{proof}

 We cannot afford to compute the projection of $A$ onto $S$, as this could take longer than $\tilde{O}(\nnz(A))$ time.
 Fortunately, we show in Section \ref{sec:subspace} that we do not need to compute this.
-For the $k$-median problem we need the following additional lemma to approximate matrix $B$.
+For the $k$-median problem we need the following additional lemma to approximate matrix $B$ (see also Remark \ref{rem:one}).
+We fix an error in equation (2) from an earlier version (see also \cite{FKW21}).

 \begin{lemma} Let $S$ be the subspace guaranteed by Lemma \ref{lem:subspace2}.
-Given $S$ we can compute in time $O(\nnz(A)\log n + (n+d)\poly(k/\epsilon))$ a matrix $\tilde{B}$ of rank $O(k/\epsilon^2)$ such that with probability at least $9/10$ we have for every set $C$ contained in a $k$-dimensional subspace
+Given $S$ we can compute in time $O(\nnz(A)\log n + (n+d)\poly(k/\epsilon))$ a matrix $\tilde{B}$ of rank $O(k/\epsilon^{\max(2/p,1)})$ such that with probability at least $9/10$ we have for every set $C$ contained in a $k$-dimensional subspace